AyushyaChitransh/LearningDocker/README.md

 # GSoC Application
 The application for Stand-alone Reactome server in a Docker image.
-It describes idea of project and proposed timeline with possible hurdles.
-(In Progress)
+It describes idea of project, regarding which components are to be included and proposed timeline for the project.
+Doc version available at [Google Drive](https://drive.google.com/open?id=1uvufmjdR8ci0z2getY3nLT3vZxZrWUAqBOCMV_VWwe8) (First Draft Completed)

 # LearningDocker